smaclell/smaclell.github.io/_drafts/exterminators-7-action-retros.md

 follow through with them.

 Team retrospectives are a very common agile practice.
-Over time they can lose focus and start to drift into yet another meeting.
+Over time they can lose focus and start to become yet another boring meeting.
 People show up.
 Talk.
 Leave.

 I believe great retrospectives are important for making teams more effective.
 Unlike just another meeting retrospectives are a chance to take a look at the